New Hinkley Point Visitor Centre opens for business

 Although it is designed for people of all ages, the centre will spark the imaginations of young people across Somerset.
 The country needs new engineers and scientists, and it is hoped that the centre, coupled with Hinkley Point C's education programme can lead young people into these exciting new career opportunities.
 The reactor operators and nuclear engineers of the future are in the classrooms of today.

 As well as school parties, the centre will cater for community organisations, trade groups, holidaymakers, students and the general public.
 The Visitor Centre is free to access and open between 09:30 and 17:00 Monday to Thursday and from 09:30 to 16:00 on Fridays.
-More details on booking and visiting can be found here.

 High Sheriff, Thomas Sheppard said: “This is a fantastic centre for local people and visitors alike, which showcases the challenge of climate change and how nuclear power and renewables can help generate the low carbon electricity needed to power our green economy of the future.
 Hinkley Point has already played an important part in the economic and industrial development of Somerset and the new power station is continuing that tradition with the latest technology.
 Children and adults will find the centre an educational, fun and thought-provoking experience.”